 - Enhanced DBS Check

 - Local authority checks

-- Current employer references

-- Current or previous fostering organisation references, where appropriate
+- Employer and/or current fostering organisation references

 - School/health visitor reports (on own child, if appropriate)

 - Medical reports

+- Current employment references

 - References from all previous employment involving children and vulnerable adults

-- Two personal references
+- 2 personal references

 - Overseas check (where appropriate)

 - A health and safety report to be completed

-- Where possible, ex-partners and children of an appropriate age from previous relationships
+- Where possible ex-partners and children of an appropriate age from previous relationships

-Capstone SW aims to complete the assessments within 24 weeks from allocation, unless there are extenuating circumstances.
-The National Minimum Standards 2011 state that an application/assessment should be considered by a Fostering Panel within eight months from application.
+Capstone North aims to complete the assessments within 24 weeks from allocation of the case unless there are extenuating circumstances.
+The National Minimum Standards 2011 state that an application/assessment should be considered by the Fostering Panel within eight months from application.

-All Form F reports go through quality assurance to ensure we maintain an excellent standard of assessment and safe care practice before being presented to our Fostering Panel.
+All Form F reports go through our quality assurance process to ensure we maintain an excellent standard of assessment, and safe care practice before being presented to our Fostering Panel.